 This article describes how to enable Cross-Origin Resource Sharing (CORS) for your site.
 CORS enables web browsers to access resources at a different location from where the web application is running.
 For example, if you have an application running on https://example.com that requests resources from https://example-2.com, the server on example-2.com must allow such requests.

 To enable CORS, you must configure the web server to send an HTTP header that permits remote access to its resources.
-The procedure to do this varies based on the server's operating system.

-For Linux hosting accounts, create or modify the .htaccess file in the directory where you want to permit CORS requests.
+You will create or modify the .htaccess file in the directory where you want to permit CORS requests.
 Add the following line to the .htaccess file:

 Header set Access-Control-Allow-Origin "*"

 For more information about CORS, please visit https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS.

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.